Yes, and no…

 Sodium, chloride and magnesium largely follow the NRC requirements.
 There are some small variations, with growing horses sodium requirements being slightly higher than NRC and magnesium being higher for pregnant and lactating mares.

 Potassium requirements are higher than NRC across the board but this was more from a practical ‘user interpretation’ standpoint in FeedXL.
 Because forages are so high in potassium, if we used the NRC recommended daily intake for potassium, we would see several hundred times the required amount in diets and this was worrying for our FeedXL users.
 Because potassium is so safe we have elevated the requirement to reduce the amount of worry for people analysing diets.
-In 20 years of formulating diets I have not seen a potassium deficiency, even with our elevated requirement, nor is it necessary in all but very unusual cases to add potassium to diets.
+In over 20 years of formulating diets we have not seen a potassium deficiency, even with our elevated requirement, nor is it necessary in all but very unusual cases to add potassium to diets.

 Very little is actually known about vitamin A requirements in horses.
 In FeedXL, Vitamin A requirements are guided by Geor et al with Vitamin A elevated across the board from NRC requirements.
 Likewise vitamin E levels follow a similar trend.